 - 1. They must be pursuing their studies as a full-time occupation and identify themselves as full-time graduate students. - 2.
 They must be designated by the TST CGTS or college as full-time students. - 3.
 They must be geographically available and visit the campus regularly. - 4.
-They must be considered to be full-time students by their supervisors. - 5.
-If an academic program requires an absence from the TST, i.e., a Letter of Permission to study at another institution, students must apply through their college Graduate Director for permission to be off campus.
+They must be considered to be full-time students by their supervisors.

+5. If an academic program requires an absence from the TST, i.e., a Letter of Permission to study at another institution, students must apply through their college Graduate Director for permission to be off campus.

-A full-time student may be absent from the TST for an extended period or may participate in a program offered by another university if, and only if, the student has received written permission from the GCTS, on recommendation by the Supervisory Committee.
+A full-time student may be absent from the TST for an extended period or may participate in a program offered by another university if, and only if, the student has received written permission from the GCTS, on recommendation by the Supervisory Committee (PhD) or College Graduate Director (MA).
+The student must maintain active academic connections with the TST through electronic or postal communication.
 A graduate student who, in a given session, is absent from the GCTS without receiving prior approval may lose good academic standing.
 In exceptional cases, a college may recommend to the GCTS the termination of the student's registration and eligibility.